Services to fishing industry – cost recovery

-The State Government made a pre-election commitment, in 2017, to conduct an independent review of PIRSA’s Cost Recovery Policy as it applies to fisheries and aquaculture.
-This review of the current policy was undertaken against best practice arrangements including the recommendations contained in the recent Commonwealth Productivity Commission inquiry into the fisheries and aquaculture sector.
+The State Government initiated an independent review of PIRSA’s Cost Recovery Policy in 2018, as it applies to fisheries and aquaculture.
+This review of the current policy was undertaken including the recommendations contained in the recent Commonwealth Productivity Commission inquiry into the fisheries and aquaculture sector.

-There were 11 recommendations in the final report from KPMG.
-All recommendations have been accepted by the State Government and will be implemented by PIRSA in a step wise manner.
+The final report from KPMG included 11 recommendations which have been accepted by the State Government and are being implemented by PIRSA.

 - State Government delivers transparency to seafood sector - media release 6 February 2019